 Booking Appointments: How to book an appointment at Wittenborg?

 If you wish to speak to any of the Wittenborg staff (for example, your process tutor), please invite them for an appointment using the Microsoft Office Calendar.In the attached document you will find a detailed guide.

-BSN (Social Security Number): What are the steps for registering for my BSN at the municipality?
+BSN (Social Security Number): Why do I need a BSN?
+What are the steps for registering for my BSN at the municipality?

 Whether you are a Dutch citizen or an international, everyone living in the Netherlands is required to be registered at their home address.
 You need to register (inschrijven) at the town hall in the municipality (gemeente) where you are living.
 For foreign students, you can only register after you have collected your residence permit.
 Being registered allows the Basisregistratie personen (BRP or Municipal Personal Records Database) to better handle emergency situations, to track the size of the Dutch population and to allocate the right municipal taxes to each household.

-The University Front Desk can make an appointment with the Gemeente (City Hall) for registration of the newly arrived students from abroad in Apeldoorn.
+To register your address and get a BSN from the gemeente, you need to make an appointment.
+The University Front Desk will make the appointment with the Gemeente (City Hall) on your behalf.
 For the appointment, students should bring the following documents: